Instructions for installing and using theprintspace print colour profiles in Adobe Lightroom to soft-proof your artwork.

 Your image is now profiled correctly for the paper type of your choice.

-If you would like to speak to one of our team members about the best way to soft proof your file, please call us today or book a session.
+If you would like to speak to one of our team members about the best way to soft proof your file, please get in touch today.